demisto/content-docs/docs/concepts/dev-requirements.md

 You will need a **[GitHub](https://github.com)** account, as the contribution process requires you to submit a Pull Request in the [Cortex XSOAR Content Repository](https://github.com/demisto/content).
 To learn more about Pull Requests and contributing , check out the [Collaborating with issue and pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) tutorial on GitHub.

-And you will need a `git` client on your system (git, GitHub Desktop, SourceTree, etc).
-In the examples we'll just use the `git` command line client.
-See: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git for git client install instructions.
+You will also need `git` - a distributed version control system, installed in your development environment.
+In the examples, we'll use the `git` command-line tool.
+Visit the [Git - Getting Started Guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for installing instructions.

 ### Python

-You will need to build your integration using **Python** and, more specifically, Python 3.7+.
+If you are planning on contributing code, (i.e Integration or Automation) you will need to use **Python** and, more specifically, Python 3.7+.
 While some content is built via Javascript and Python 2, we require Python 3.7+ for contributions.

 :::note
 Note
 You don't need to be a a Python expert to write a good integration, although some intermediate level knowledge is preferred.
 Just make sure you adhere to our [Code Conventions](../integrations/code-conventions).
 :::

-It is also recommended to have a dedicated Python 3 installed on your system: for that purpose, please download and install **[pyenv](https://github.com/pyenv/pyenv)**.
-It allows to easily manage multiple versions of Python on your system.
+It is also recommended to have a dedicated Python 3 installed on your system: for that purpose, we recommend using **[pyenv](https://github.com/pyenv/pyenv)**.
+It allows you to easily manage multiple versions of Python on your system.

 Optionally, macOS users can install via [homebrew](https://docs.brew.sh/Homebrew-and-Python).